islandbitcoin/lastpaywins-wrapper/instructions.md

 Open LNBits by using the `LAUNCH UI` button.
 You can create a new LNBits Account by just typing in a name for your wallet and clicking the `ADD A NEW WALLET` button.

-**NOTE:** LNBits does not automatically save your account, but you can find your previously created accounts on the properties page of this service.
+**NOTE:** LNBits does not automatically save your wallet URLS, so you may be at risk of losing them when you close your browser window.
+However, LNBits on embassyOS saves your wallet accounts to the properties page of this service, so you are never in danger of losing a wallet URL.